Tolchico, Arizona

 Tolchico, also known as Tolchaco or Tolchiko, is a populated place situated in Coconino County, Arizona, United States.
 Tolchico is derived from tolchiko, which is the Navajo term for the Colorado River.
-The name became official as a result of a Board on Geographic Names decision in April 1915.
 It has an estimated elevation of 4669 ft above sea level.

 In the 1880s Hermann Woolf kept a trading post here, termed Tolchico, Navajo for "river ford".
 Consequently, the ford here is referred to as Wolf Crossing.